 Turn on your System- The best way to find out if there is any issue with your air conditioning system is by turning it on.
 Be sure to listen for anything that sounds unusual, such as the fan being too loud.
 Also, set your thermostat to the desired temperature.
 After about an hour or two, if you do not see the temperature in your home moving toward that temperature, it may be time to contact a trusted professional to determine the issue that is causing your home not to reach the desired temperature.

 Regular Maintenance- The best way to save money on your air conditioning system is to have it regularly serviced by a licensed and trusted professional.
 You should try to have this maintenance done before the start of summer, as HVAC service appointments fill up quickly and emergency appointments can be expensive.
-If you need a professional, let us help find you one in your area today!
+If you need a professional, fill out the form on this page, and let us help find you one in your area today!

 Turn up the Temperature- When you are gone during the day, you don’t want your home to be kept as cool as if you were there.
 This can cause higher energy bills for you.
 By turning up the temperature a few degrees during the day, such as going from 72 to 76 degrees Fahrenheit, you can save money on your energy bills.
 If you have pets and are concerned about their comfort and safety, check out the best ways to keep them cool here!

 The summer is going to be hot and you are going to want to run your air conditioning to keep cool.
 Having a few helpful tips in mind will save you a lot of money this summer, all while keeping you comfortable!
-If you are worried about your air conditioning system not being ready for the summer, get in touch with a trusted professional from the natiowide HVAC.com Contractor Network who can help you with all of your cooling needs this summer!
+If you are worried about your air conditioning system not being ready for the summer, fill out the form to the right to get in touch with a trusted professional from the natiowide HVAC.com Contractor Network who can help you with all of your cooling needs this summer!